madskristensen/Angular2Pack/README.md

 A snippet pack to make you more productive working with the Angular 2 framework.
 Based on John Papa's snippet pack for Visual Studio Code.

-This extension ships a bunch of useful code snippets for the TypeScript and HTML editors to make it easier to work with Angular 2.

 Here's the full list of all the snippets:

 ## Usage